alexfilsecker/rhombus-assesment/backend/README.md

 4. We get the `force_casting` option from the `request`.

-5. We inferd and convert the data using the `DataFrame` and the `force_casting` options, returning another `DataFrame` and a `errors` dictionary containing any errors that could have ocurred trying to force cast the data.
-See the data infererance's [README.md](api/scripts/README.md).
+5. We infer and convert the data using the `DataFrame` and the `force_casting` options, returning another `DataFrame` and a `errors` dictionary containing any errors that could have ocurred trying to force cast the data.
+See the data inference's [README.md](api/scripts/README.md).

 6. We assign a `file_id` to the file made from it's name and the current timestamp.